 Map It!

 One of my favorite things is the map.
-Before we left, I drew out our route so the boys could see where we were traveling.
-Every time the boys got a little grumpy, we would trace how far we’d traveled, so they could see the progress we were making and how far we had to go.
-This is a great geography lesson too.
+Before we left, I drew out our route so we could see where we were traveling.
+Every “Are we there yet?” we would trace how far we’d traveled, so they could see the progress we were making and how far we had to go.
+This is a great geography and Math lesson, too.

 Road Trip License Plate Game